OmniFocus Plug-In Directory

 Open URL(s) From Note

 This plug-in is similar to the Open Project/Action Note URL plug-in.
 The key difference is that it handles multiple links.
-Specifically, if the note field contains more than one link, you’ll be prompted to open one or more of the links.
-This plug-in is especially convenient when combined with a keyboard shortcut such as ⌥⌘L.
+Specifically, if the note field contains more than one link, you’ll be prompted to open one or more links.
+This plug-in is especially convenient when combined with a keyboard shortcut like ⌥⌘L.

 Scheduling